 As was the case under the Original Collaboration Agreement, under the Amended Collaboration Agreement, if Merck exercises a Merck license option and obtains the relevant exclusive, worldwide license for a continuing collaboration compound and its related compounds, Merck will pay an option exercise fee to the Company and will be responsible, at its own cost, for any further development and commercialization activities for continuing collaboration compounds within that licensed continuing program.
-In such case, the Company will have the option to receive milestones and royalty payments or, in certain cases, to co-fund development and participate in a global cost and profit share arrangement of up to 50%, with an additional option to co-detail any such licensed continuing collaboration compound in the United States under the same terms as set forth in the Original Collaboration Agreement.
-If the Company elects to exercise its cost and profit share option for a particular continuing collaboration compound and its related compounds, Merck has agreed to advance to the Company and/or assume up to 25% of the Company's share of the global development costs for such licensed compound, subject to an aggregate cap over the course of the collaboration.
+In such case, the Company will have the option to receive milestones and royalty payments or, in certain cases, to co-fund development and participate in a global cost and profit share arrangement of up to 50%, with an additional option to co-detail any such licensed continuing collaboration compound in the United States under the same terms as set forth in the Original Collaboration compound and its related compounds, Merck has agreed to advance to the Company and/or assume up to 25% of the Company's share of the global development costs for such licensed compound, subject to an aggregate cap over the course of the collaboration.
 All such amounts advanced or assumed by Merck would accrue interest and be recouped by Merck in full out of the Company's share of any profits resulting from sales of the licensed compound for which the Company elected to exercise its cost and profit share option before the Company was entitled to receive any of those profits.